b1gb1t/ctf-tools/README.md

 # ctf-tools
-This proyect is for practice to Go language and develop tools to facility Capture The Flag (CTF) security contest.
+This project is to practice the GO language by developing tools that facilitate Capture The Flag (CTF).

 #### bytesinjector
 Inject some data to file.
 The data input are in hexadeciamal format \xXX